-The bill would require insurance companies that offer automobile insurance in Michigan to file premium rates for PIP coverage that take into account the bill's optional, lower coverage limits for policies effective after June 30, 2018, and before July 1, 2019.
-The rates filed, and any rates filed within the next 5 years for policies with PIP coverage that is subject to the coverage limits, would be required to "reflect savings expected from [the proposed bill]".
+The bill would require insurance companies that offer auto insurance to file premium rates for PIP insurance coverage for policies effective after June 30, 2018 and before July 1, 2019.
+The rates filed, and any rates filed within the next 5 years for all policies, would be required to "reflect savings expected from [the bill]".

-If the premium rates filed for PIP coverage under a policy that is subject to the \$250,000 PIP coverage limit did not result in an average 40% reduction per vehicle from the PIP premium rates that were in effect for the insurer on October 1, 2017, the insurer would enter into a review process with the director.
+If the premium rates filed for PIP coverage did not result in specific PIP premium rate reductions from rates in effect on October 1, 2017 (40% or greater for the \$250,000 policy, 20% or greater for the \$500,000 policy, or 10% or greater for the no-coverage-limit policy), the insurer would enter into a review process with the director.
 Such an insurer would be required to include the following with the rate filing:

-- Premium rates for PIP coverage limits as near as practicable to the 40% reduction. - A detailed explanation of the reasons for the insurer's failure to achieve the 40% reduction and a demonstration using accepted actuarial techniques that the 40% reduction is not justified because of any of the following: - o Expected losses by the insurer. - o Inflation. - o A change in assessment by the MCCA or MAIPF.
+- Premium rates for PIP coverage limits as near as practicable to those reductions. - A detailed explanation of the reasons for the insurer's failure to achieve the required reductions and a demonstration, using accepted actuarial techniques, that the required reductions are not justified because of any of the following: - o Expected losses by the insurer from auto insurance. - o Inflation. - o A change in assessment by the MCCA or MAIPF.

-The director would review all the filings for compliance with these requirements (that is, to both file rates for the \$250,000 and \$500,000 policies that "reflect savings" and file rates for the \$250,000 policy that result in the 40% reduction).
-If a filing did not meet the rate reduction requirements, and if the failure to achieve the 40% reduction was not justified according to one of the factors listed, the director would be required to disapprove the filing.
+The director would review all the filings for compliance with these requirements (that is, to both file rates that "reflect savings" and file rates that result in the specific required reductions).
+If a filing did not meet the rate reduction requirements, and if the failure to achieve the reductions was not justified according to one of the factors listed, the director would be required to disapprove the filing.

-If the director disapproved the filing, he or she would be required to determine what rate reduction the insurer could achieve (as close as possible to the average 40% reduction), and provide the insurer with a written explanation for the disapproval and determination of the practicable rate reduction.
+If the director disapproved the filing, he or she would be required to determine what rate reduction the insurer could achieve as near as practicable to the average per vehicle reductions required, and to provide the insurer with a written explanation for the disapproval and determination of the practicable rate reduction.
 The insurer would then submit a revised filing with the director within 15 days of the disapproval that complies with the director's determination of the practicable rate reduction.
 This filing would again be subject to review.